Appendix

 More importantly, in his haste to refute my argument Zawadi simply ignored and overlooked what the Quran says regarding Jesus confirming the Hebrew Scriptures in his hands and how this thoroughly exposes these distorted and fabricated hadiths.

-First of all, I already wrote an article that explains what the "confirming" previous scriptures mean over here.
-The verses that speak about the Qur'an confirming the Torah and Gospel are trying to say that Prophet Muhammad (peace be upon him) confirms the truth in them regarding his coming.
+First, I have already written an article here explaining what the "confirming" previous scriptures mean.
+The verses about the Qur'an confirming the Torah and Gospel are trying to say that Prophet Muhammad (peace be upon him) confirms the truth regarding his coming.
 That is all.
-It only proves that there is truth in these books and these verses do not in any way imply that the entire book is truth.
+It only proves that there is truth in these books, and these verses do not imply that the entire book is truth.

 And since Shamoun likes Ibn Katheer so much, let us see whether he understood that a book confirming a previous book necessarily implies that the previous book is fully uncorrupted: